Join our international PhD program in the Plant Sciences in Cologne, Germany.

-As an international program, we encourage students from all countries to apply.
-Successful applicants will be enrolled at a German University which is typically the University of Cologne (UoC) or the Heinrich-Heine University (HHU) located in Düsseldorf near Cologne.
-The Max Planck Institute for Plant Breeding Research (MPIPZ) and the Universities of Cologne and Düsseldorf are equal opportunity employers.
+As a highly international program, we encourage students from all countries to apply.
+Successful applicants will be enrolled at a German University, which is typically the University of Cologne (UoC).
+The Max Planck Institute for Plant Breeding Research (MPIPZ) and the University of Cologne are equal opportunity employers.

 To be considered for selection, you must hold a Master’s degree or comparable and have completed 4 to 5 years of university studies in subjects relevant to the individual projects.
 While it is not necessary to hold the degree at the time of application, it must be awarded before PhD projects start.